 Astronauts at the NBL during ISS diving tests

-JSC2009-E-145694 (17 July 2009) --- Astronaut Robert Behnken, STS-130 mission specialist, gets help in the donning of a training version of his Extravehicular Mobility Unit (EMU) spacesuit in preparation for a spacewalk training session in the waters of the Neutral Buoyancy Laboratory (NBL) near NASA's Johnson Space Center.
+JSC2008-E-124036 (20 Oct.
+2008) --- Astronaut Tom Marshburn, STS-127 mission specialist, gets help with the donning of a training version of his Extravehicular Mobility Unit (EMU) spacesuit in preparation for a training session in the waters of the Neutral Buoyancy Laboratory (NBL) near NASA's Johnson Space Center.

 STS-130 crew members George Zamka, Steve Robinson helping Robert Behnken and Nick Patrick